yjuwaheer/Your_Portfolio/README.md

       Your_Portfolio-->scripts;
 ```

+`TIPs`:
-`TIP`: Give each asset a descriptive name
+- Give each asset a descriptive name
+- Compress your images for faster load time

 # `data.json` Structure